Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 Monasterio de Santa Catalina

-The Monasterio de Santa Catalina was one of my favorite things I did in Arequipa.
+The Monasterio de Santa Catalina was one of my favorite things I did in Arequipa and Peru overall.
 The Monasterio de Santa Catalina is a monastery of nuns located in the historic district of Arequipa.
 It was built in 1579 and founded by a rich widow, María de Guzmán.
 She also became the first resident of the monastery.
 Her fortune became the monastery's and soon a number of young women entered the monastery.
 Soon, as the history goes, a number of women with great wealth and standing entered the monastery, bringing their servants and household goods with them.
 The monastery continued in this way for a number of years, with the women enjoying their luxuries but outwardly projecting a life of servitude to God and living a life of poverty.
 Soon Pope Pius XI got wind of this, and sent a Sister to investigate.
-The rich dowries were sent back to Europe and the servants freed, the nuns were giving the option to leave the monastery or continue as a nun in the true sense of the word.
+The rich dowries were sent from Peru back to Europe and the servants freed, the nuns were giving the option to leave the monastery or continue as a nun in the true sense of the word.
 Throughout the remainder of the years, the monastery continued in this fashion, while the rest of Arequipa modernized.
 It was only until 1970 that the city required the monastery to install electricity and a water system.
 The monastery had no way to pay for these systems, and so the decision was made to open the monastery to the public.
 For the first time in centuries, the public could visit the monastery, with the current residents moving to a smaller, private and off-limits section of the monastery.

 What I loved about this place was not only it's rich and intriguing history, but its beautifully painted walls and architecture.
 Like the rest of the city the monastery is also built from sillar rock, and has been rebuilt a number of times as a result of the earthquakes.
 Many of the walls are painted in beautiful shades of blues and reds.
 The halls, passages and squares are quiet and reflective, and there is a wonderful sense of peace and meditation within the walls of the Monastery.
-Definitely a must-see in Arequipa.
+Definitely a must-see in Arequipa, Peru.

-Other places to visit in Arequipa
+Other places to visit in Arequipa that I did not have time for:

 Museo Santuarios Andinos (Andean Sanctuaries Museum): to see the Inca girl Juanita (discovered at the foot of a mountain, the girl has been preserved in ice for more than 500 years)